The Public Competition Enforcement Review: Colombia

 i Significant cases

-In 2015, SIC found that two rice mills that were part of the same business group had engaged in resale price maintenance practices by threatening to cut distributors whose prices violated the mills' policies.
-The fines imposed exceeded 32 billion Colombian pesos.
+In 2015, the SIC found that two rice mills that were part of the same business group had engaged in resale price maintenance practices by threatening to cut distributors whose prices violated the mills' policies.
+The fines imposed exceeded 32 billion pesos.

-In 2018, SIC launched an investigation against several companies for practices relating to their invoicing policies, which limited the ability of negotiating invoices in secondary markets.
-Most investigations were terminated when SIC accepted the guarantees offered by the companies under investigation to ensure that invoices would be freely negotiable.
+In 2018, the SIC launched an investigation against several companies for practices relating to their invoicing policies, which limited the ability of negotiating invoices in secondary markets.
+Most investigations were terminated when the SIC accepted the guarantees offered by the companies under investigation to ensure that invoices would be freely negotiable.

 ii Trends, developments and strategies